-VANCOUVER, Oct.
-25, 2013 /CNW/ - A British Columbia Securities Commission panel has sanctioned a B.C. man for committing fraud.
+VANCOUVER, Nov.
+30, 2015 /CNW/ - A British Columbia Securities Commission (BCSC) panel has fined and permanently banned Rodney James Wharram from the province's capital markets for fraud.

-For his misconduct, Cho is permanently banned from trading in securities, purchasing securities or exchange contracts, and from becoming or acting as a director or officer of any issuer or registrant.
-He is also permanently prohibited from becoming or acting as a registrant, investment fund manager or promoter, from engaging in investor relations activities, and from acting in a management or consultative capacity in connection with the securities market.
+The panel ordered that Wharram resign any position he holds as a director or officer of any issuer or registrant, and he is permanently prohibited from becoming or acting as a director or officer of any issuer or registrant.
+He is also permanently banned from trading or purchasing securities or exchange contracts, acting as a registrant or promoter, engaging in investor relations activities, and acting in a management or consultative capacity in connection with the securities market.
+The panel also ordered that the Falls, Deercrest, and West Karma be permanently cease-traded.

-The B.C.
-Securities Commission is the independent provincial government agency responsible for regulating trading in securities within the province.
-You may view the decision on our website, www.bcsc.bc.ca, by typing Cho, Chosen Media, Groops Media or 2013 BCSECCOM 454 in the search box.
+You may view the sanctions decision on our website (www.bcsc.bc.ca) by typing Rodney Jack Wharram, The Falls Capital Corp., Deercrest Construction Fund Inc., West Karma Ltd., or 2015 BCSECCOM 422 in the search box.
 Information regarding disciplinary proceedings can be found in the Enforcement section of the BCSC website.

 Please visit the Canadian Securities Administrators' Disciplined Persons List for information relating to persons disciplined by provincial securities regulators, the Investment Industry Regulatory Organization of Canada (IIROC) and the Mutual Fund Dealers Association (MFDA).